veterinarium/slate/source/includes/_usecases.md

 ## Client Self Check-in Form

-Smart Flow Sheet provides the "Client Self Check-in Admission form" feature in "Smart Flow" iPad app.
-This means clients have the ability, from the iPad, to fill out their own information, take a photo of their pet, enter a reason for their visit and update as well as entering the name of their regular clinic while waiting in the waiting room.
-Upon completion of the form, the patient is created in Smart Flow Sheet and appears on the whiteboard.
+We offer the “Client Self Check-in Admission form” feature available in the “Smart Flow” iPad app.
+This means clients have the ability from the iPad to fill out their own information, take a photo of their pet, enter a reason for their visit and update and/or enter the name of their regular clinic from the waiting room.
+Upon completion of the form, the patient is created in Smart Flow and appears on the whiteboard.

 As soon as the patient is created from the Client Self Check-in form, Smart Flow Sheet will notify the EMR by sending `hospitalizations.created` and `forms.created` events.
 You might want to consume and handle these events to:

-* automatically register both client and patient in the EMR
+* Automatically register both the client and patient into the EMR.

-* attach to Smart Flow Sheet hospitalization to receive treatment events as well as patient`s medical records and pdf reports.
+* Attach to Smart Flow Sheet hospitalization to receive treatment events as well as the patient`s medical records and pdf reports.

-There are three steps that should be realized to get client`s data entered on admission form:
+There are three steps that should be realized to get client’s data entered on the admission form:

-1. The EMR should [consume](#get-notified-about-new-hospitalizations) the `hospitalizations.created` event that is sent from Smart Flow Sheet as soon as a patient is added from the client self check-in form.
+1. The EMR should [consume](#get-notified-about-new-hospitalizations) the `hospitalizations.created` event that is sent from Smart Flow Sheet as soon as a patient is added from the Client Self Check-in Admission form.
 The `hospitalization` object will be provided with the event.
-When the event is received both client and patient records might be created in the EMR.
+When the event is received both the client and patient records might be created in the EMR.

 2. In a second step, you should [attach](#attach-to-existing-hospitalization) your internal records to SFS hospitalization.
-This is required to receive all other types of events related to this patient as well as to be able to use any [hospitalization API](#hospitalizations).
+This is required to receive all other types of events related to this patient, as well as to be able to use any [hospitalization API](#hospitalizations).

 3. Finally, Smart Flow Sheet will send the `forms.created` [event](#retreive-forms) that you might consume to get the rest of the data entered by the client during the check-in process.